bavarac93/drugstore-ms/README.md

   4. mvn spring-boot:run
      This command runs the application.

+Flyway scripts have been added for manual testing.

 Examples:

 In order to create a brand we will hit http://localhost:8080/brand using HTTP POST method by sending the appropriate request body.